SPECIALITIES OF KENYA BIRDING TOUR: DETAILED ITINERARY

 In the grasslands and open areas, we will look for the restricted-range Kenya Sparrow, as well as Coqui Francolin, Long-crested Eagle, African Hoopoe, White-fronted Bee-eater, Yellow-throated Longclaw, Whinchat, Anteater Chat, Abyssinian Wheatear, Rattling Cisticola and Yellow Bishop.
 In the skies overhead we should keep an eye open for Horus, Nyanza and perhaps White-rumped Swifts.
 Wahlberg’s Eagle, Black-bellied Bustard and the huge Southern Ground Hornbill are also possible.

-At various lookout points around the vast shallow soda lake, we should find Little Grebe, Great White and Pink-backed Pelicans, White-breasted Cormorant, Intermediate Egret, Glossy Ibis, Cape Teal, Yellow-billed Duck, Northern Shoveler, Western Marsh Harrier, Red-knobbed Coot, Pied Avocet, Blacksmith Lapwing, Kittlitz’s Plover, Greater Painted-snipe, Ruff, Black-headed and Grey-headed Gulls, Whiskered and White-winged Terns, and Western Yellow Wagtail.
+At various lookout points around the vast shallow soda lake, we should find Little Grebe, Great White and Pink-backed Pelicans, White-breasted Cormorant, Yellow-billed Egret, Glossy Ibis, Cape Teal, Yellow-billed Duck, Northern Shoveler, Western Marsh Harrier, Red-knobbed Coot, Pied Avocet, Blacksmith Lapwing, Kittlitz’s Plover, Greater Painted-snipe, Ruff, Black-headed and Grey-headed Gulls, Whiskered and White-winged Terns, and Western Yellow Wagtail.
 Sometimes Black-necked (or Eared) Grebe, Great Crested Grebes, Spotted Redshank and Red-throated Pipit are also present.

 There are plenty of large mammals at Nakuru, including a healthy introduced population of White Rhinoceros.
 We may also find the increasingly rare Black Rhinoceros.
 Nakuru is one of the best places in Kenya for seeing Leopard, but we will need a lot of luck if we are to come across one during our short visit.

 This afternoon we will explore some natural tussock grassland to the west of the Aberdare Mountains.
 This is a habitat that is fast disappearing under cultivation but is the required habitat of the endemic Sharpe’s Longclaw.
 We shall stop wherever we find suitable areas and we have an excellent chance of locating this rare bird.
 The same habitat is shared by Wing-snapping (or Ayres’s) Cisticola, Cape Crow and Long-tailed Widowbird.
 Small ponds host Red-billed and Hottentot Teals, Levaillant’s Cisticola and sometimes African Snipe.
+Time permitting, we may also look for the range-restricted Lynes’s Cisticola.

 Afterwards, we will drive to Nairobi, where our Kenya Specialities birding tour ends this evening at Jomo Kenyatta International Airport.